QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     sol = cg!(x, A, b, Pl = P, log=true, maxiter = 1000)
     sol[end]

-The ``τ`` parameter determines the degree of the LU decomposition to conduct, providing a tradeoff in preconditioner vs. solve speed.
+The ``τ`` parameter determines the degree of the LU decomposition to conduct, providing a tradeoff between preconditioner and solve speed.

-A good rule of thumb is that you should almost always be using a preconditioner with iterative methods, and you should experiment to find ones appropriate for your problem.
+A good rule of thumb is that you should almost always be using a preconditioner with iterative methods, and you should experiment to find preconditioners that are appropriate for your problem.

 Finally, naively trying another preconditioning approach (called `Algebraic Multigrid <https://en.wikipedia.org/wiki/Multigrid_method#Algebraic_MultiGrid_(AMG)>`_) gives us a further drop in the number of iterations.